 Altered Book Journal ~ The Art of Happiness

 I found the book The Art of Happiness by John Cowper Powys (1935) at a barn sale near my father’s home in the summer of 2004.
 I think I paid $3 for it, which was pretty expensive by my usual standards.
 In my mind, I pictured a book of bright colors and themes that reflected the cheeriness of the title.
 I decided it would be a place for me to experiment and play with color.
 I had a file folder full of interesting color combinations that I had pulled out of magazines, so I decided to use a square punch and select one square of color for each page.
 I would build my artwork around the designs and colors from that square.
-That was my intention, and it became the process that I used, for the most part, although the poetry always came first.
+That was my intention, and it became the process that I used, for the most part, although the poetry always came first for this altered book journal.

 But this book became more to me than just a way to break free of my own color limitations.
 The text of the book itself lead me down a different path.
 That’s how it become more of an altered book journal than just an altered book.